 Q: Can I enter Canada with a DUI charge on my record?

-A: It is possible, but it may require a TRP or criminal rehabilitation application.
+A: It is possible, but it may require a Temporary Resident Permit (TRP) or a criminal rehabilitation application, depending on the nature of the offense and how long ago it occurred.

 Q: Can a DUI charge in Canada affect my ability to travel to other countries?

-A: Yes, if you are denied entry into Canada, this information may be shared with other countries.
+A: Yes, if you are denied entry into Canada, this information may be shared with other countries, potentially impacting your travel plans elsewhere.

 Q: Can I have my DUI charge reduced or dismissed?